SaveliyMedvedev/DB-GUI/README.md

 # DB-GUI

 This project is a graphical interface for obtaining information from a MySQL database.
-An alternative name for this project is "Theater Box Office".
+An alternative name for this project is **_"Theater Box Office"_**.

 We studied SQL queries in my college (I'm in my second year of study) and prepared an assignment for the exam.
 I was bored, so I decided to make a simple interface for 3 requests.